draialexis/AD_MongoDB/README.md

 However, if you want to reload that dataset, please navigate to the root of this project in a terminal and run the provided `load_data.sh` script.

-If the script wasn't provided, that was a mistake.
-Sorry.
-Please request them to the owner of this repo, or follow the alternate procedure below.
+Or you may follow the alternate procedure below.

 </details>